josh-wong/bitcoin-cash-node-on-raspberry-pi/README.md

 Your Bitcoin Cash wallet has already been created at this point, so let's secure it with a password and back it up.

-***Attention:** The instructions in this section are very important.
-Neglecting to secure your wallet with a password and backing it up could result in you losing the Bitcoin Cash that you receive from others.*
+> **Attention!:** The instructions in this section are very important.
+Neglecting to secure your wallet with a password and backing it up could result in you losing the Bitcoin Cash that you receive from others.

 ### Create a password for your wallet